hakangarneij/Monolith/README.md

 # Monolith
-A project aimed at very large integrations in #C. Not headless.
+A project aimed at very large integrations, in #C. Works with headless integrations.